TheresaLui/SelfHelpContent_v2/articles/problemscopingques.virtual-machines.deploy/problemscoping-deploy-manageddisksguidance.md

                       ],
                       "required": false
                       },{
-                        "id": "deployment_vhdsnapshot",
+                        "id": "deployment_from",
                         "order": 3,
                         "controlType": "dropdown",
-                        "displayLabel": "Are you creating from a VHD file, a snapshot, or a captured image?", "watermarkText": "Choose an option",
+                        "displayLabel": "What are you trying to create from?", "watermarkText": "Choose an option",
                         "dropdownOptions": [{
                           "value": "VHD file",